Skip to content

 Learn more

-Water scarcity and pollution
+Our work on water scarcity and pollution

 Growing and processing the food we eat is a thirsty business, consuming more than 70% of the world’s increasingly strained water resources.
 Smart water management is a business imperative as risks from plastic pollution to groundwater depletion accelerate worldwide.
 We work with investors and companies to improve their water stewardship and safeguard global water supplies.